Sauli Niinistö: Career

-Niinistö ran his own law firm in Salo between 1978-88 before entering national politics.
+Niinistö ran his own law firm in Salo between 1978 and 1988 before entering national politics.

 Niinistö served on the municipal council of Salo from 1977 to 1992 and was elected a Member of the Parliament of Finland from the district of Finland Proper in 1987.
 In 1994 he was chosen to lead the NCP as party chairman and subsequently became Justice Minister in Prime Minister Paavo Lipponen's first cabinet in 1995.

 Switching portfolios, Niinistö became Finance Minister in 1996, continuing in Lipponen's second cabinet from 1999 to 2003.
-In both administrations, Niinistö was Deputy Prime Minister under social democrat Lipponen.
+In both administrations, Niinistö was deputy prime minister under social democrat Lipponen.
 As Finance Minister, Niinistö was known for his strict fiscal policy.
 He was the first Finn to make a purchase with euros on 1 January 2002.
 Niinistö was urged by his party to stand as a candidate in the 2000 presidential election, but he refused the candidacy for completely related to his private life reasons.
 He announced his gradual retirement from politics in 2001, and he was succeeded that year by Ville Itälä as party leader.
-After the end of his term as a cabinet minister in 2003, Niinistö became vice-chairman of the board of directors at the European Investment Bank.
+After the end of his term as a cabinet minister in 2003, Niinistö became vice president at the European Investment Bank.

 In March 2005, Niinistö announced his candidacy for the 2006 presidential election.
 He represented the NCP, challenging the incumbent President Tarja Halonen.
 He qualified for the second round runoff (as one of the top two candidates in the first round), held on 29 January 2006, but lost to Halonen.
 The costs of Niinistö's campaign were circa 2,225,000 euros, including 492,864 euros and 717,191 euros contributions from NCP.
 His financial declaration in 2006 was made more detailed in 2009 because of controversies.

 In 2006, Niinistö announced that he was standing again for the 2007 parliamentary election.
 He said, however, that he had no plans to take any high-ranking political job such as the prime ministership in the future.
 He received 60,563 votes in the 2007 elections, a record in a Finnish parliamentary election; it was about 21% more than the 1948 record of Hertta Kuusinen.
 After the 2007 election, Niinistö decided to accept the position of the Speaker of the Parliament.
 Niinistö negotiated the merger of the European Democrat Union (EDU) into the EPP in 2002 and became its Honorary President.

-Niinistö was elected as the president of the Football Association of Finland on 8 November 2009, replacing Pekka Hämäläinen, But the three-year term was interrupted when Niinistö was elected president.
+Niinistö was elected as the president of the Football Association of Finland on 8 November 2009, replacing Pekka Hämäläinen, but the three-year term was interrupted when Niinistö was elected president of the republic.